Small Claims Court Jurisdiction

-Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
+Small claims court trials are very informal compared to a regular civil trial.
 There are no rules of evidence.
-Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
+Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+If a jury trial is required, the trial could last a few hours.

 Where do I file my small claims court case?